 If you’re getting your business off of the ground, here’s a startup HR checklist of seven items to be sure to incorporate into the department to ensure everything is off to a good start.

 As a small business startup, you won’t need a fully fleshed-out organizational structure in place before you start hiring anyone or are truly open for business.
 Still, a basic company document outlining the business structure will help you as you eventually scale and have to think about things like outsourcing, employee planning, or even succession plans down the line.

 Don’t fall into the very easy trap of relying on a disorganized HR system or focusing only on the short term.
 With strategic moves at the beginning, you can set yourself up for success.
 This foundational structure document will designate a clear path you’ll be able to follow as you grow.

 Before you bring on employees, you need to know how you’re going to do just that.
 Everything from recruiting – whether online through LinkedIn, at college job fairs, or simply by posting new openings on job boards – to interviewing, making hiring decisions, and onboarding is critical before even your first hire.

 Be sure to have an offer letter template ready, relevant agreements and clauses such as non-compete and confidentiality, and equity paperwork.
 You’ll also need to gather essential employee data such as social security numbers and addresses for your own HR purposes.

 Traditional HR is most concerned with maintaining compliance with all health, safety, and employer regulations.
 You’re responsible for following local and federal labor laws, tax codes, and health/safety requirements and keeping up-to-date documentation for all of it.

-One area of compliance is health/safety requirements, such as an emergency action plan, safe working surfaces, first aid supplies, and sufficient exit routes.
+While regulations differ, health and safety requirements typically require you to have an emergency action plan, safe working surfaces, first aid supplies, and sufficient exit routes.

 In addition to all of this, you should also have an HR plan in place to process payroll regularly, so new hires know when and how they can expect their payments.